-After more than a week of protests, four Minneapolis police officers face charges
+All four Minneapolis police officers charged in George Floyd death

 He later told CNN that Chauvin should be facing a first-degree murder charge, and that Ellison had informed Floyd’s family that the investigation is ongoing and other charges could be filed.

-Protesters who have vented their anger over Floyd’s death in sometimes violent demonstrations in major U.S. cities over the past week had demanded the case be widened to include all the officers who were present during the incident.
+Protesters who have vented their anger over Floyd’s death in major U.S. cities over the past week had demanded the case be widened to include all the officers who were present during the incident.

 “This is another important step for justice,” said U.S. Senator Amy Klobuchar, who is from Minnesota and a potential running mate for presumptive Democratic nominee Joe Biden in the Nov.
 3 election.